 Elizabeth Feeney, Program Coordinator.
 Ms. Feeney graduated from the University of Pennsylvania in 2015 with a B.A. in Religious Studies and a minor in Anthropology, with a particular interest in the Ancient Near East.
 In her senior year, she served as Undergraduate President of the Penn Newman Catholic Community and joined the Religious Studies Honor Society, Theta Alpha Kappa.
 After graduation, she spent a year of service with DeSales Service Works, providing case management to patients of a healthcare center serving the homeless and under-served in Camden.
 Currently, she is taking classes in preparation to enter an accelerated nursing degree program.

 Sophia O’Brien, Creative Consultant and Graphic Designer.
 Mrs. O’Brien graduated summa cum laude from Bryn Mawr College in 2009 with a B.A. in English.
 She was a Fellow of the John Jay Institute for Faith, Society, and Law, and subsequently worked at Princeton University as an events coordinator.
 With interests in art history, architecture and literature, she began to pursue graduate studies at the University of Pennsylvania in the Master of Liberal Arts Program.
-In 2011, she and her husband welcomed their first child and she has since used her experience working in academic institutions and her interest in design to contribute to the mission of the Collegium Institute as a creative consultant and graphic designer.
+In 2011, she and her husband welcomed their first child and she has since used her experience working in academic institutions and her interest in design to contribute to the Collegium Institute as a creative consultant and graphic designer.